 what does A "passivhaus" Building achieve?

-Existing buildings leak air and with air leakages significant losses of heating and cooling energy and infiltration of dust, pollen, and other pollution.
-A Passivhaus Institut (PHI) design building achieves an 90% reduction in energy demand for heating and cooling principally by plugging an average to two (2) miles of gaps and cracks that plague most existing building and that would otherwise occur through normal construction methods, among other requirements, all while delivering pristine indoor air quality.
-Other building components like heat pumps and on-site solar PVs enable a Passivhaus Institut Certified Building building to achieve energy (grid) independence in many cases even in urban environments.
+Existing buildings leak air and with air leakages significant losses of heating and cooling energy and, the infiltration of dust, pollen, and other pollution occurs.
+A Passivhaus Institut (PHI) Certified building achieves a 90% reduction in energy demand for heating and cooling principally by plugging the average of two (2) miles of gaps and cracks that plague most existing buildings.
+It also delivers pristine indoor air quality.
+Other building components like heat pumps and on-site solar PVs enable a Passivhaus Institut Certified Building building to achieve energy (grid) independence in many cases - even in urban environments.

 The Passivhaus Institut Building Standard in a Nutshell

 - Passivhaus Planning Package Model

 - 7.92 kBTU PSF/YR for heating and cooling and

 - New Construction: